-Over the years Forest View has grown through the hearts, will and hard work of its residents into a village of approximately 743 residents.
-From a place of road houses, small grocery stores and a coal yard, Forest View has become a modern town with all the conveniences of a nearby big city, yet retains all the beauty and friendliness of a small town.
+Over the years Forest View has grown in population through the hearts, wills and hard work of its residents into a village of well over a thousand.
+From a place of road houses, small grocery stores, and a coal yard, Forest View has become a modern town with all the conveniences of a big city close by, yet all the beauty and friendliness of a small town.

-The people who have lived and grown up in Forest View and many others who have moved away feel proud to have taken part in helping make Forest View a dream come true to its founders.
+The people who have lived and grown up in Forest View and many others who have moved away feel proud to have taken part in helping make Forest View a dream come true for the founders.